trantorLiu/suggestgrid-ruby/API.md

 ## Action Methods
-Action methods are for creating, inspecting, and deleting actions.
+Action methods are for creating, getting, and deleting actions.
-[Actions documentation](http://www.suggestgrid.com/docs/actions) is available for an overview.
+Refer to [actions](http://www.suggestgrid.com/docs/actions) for an overview.

 ### Posts an Action
 > `post_action(SuggestGrid::Action.new(type, user_id, item_id, rating = nil))`